Moduli of spaces with prescribed homotopy groups: Moduli of spaces with prescribed homotopy groups

+of spherical homotopy presheaves, where as mentioned above we identify $A$ with the universal family.
+Applying $p_{*}$ to all vertices, we obtain a diagram

-of spherical presheaves.
-The right square is cartesian, because $\pi^{*}$ preserves all limits, as is the outer square, since $X$ is by definition the pullback of the universal family.
-We conclude that the left square is also cartesian.
+of spherical presheaves, where we implicitly identify $p_{*}(A) \simeq A$, as $p_{*}$ induces an equivalence between the subcategories of discrete objects.
+The right square is cartesian, because $p_{*}$ preserves all limits, and so is the outer square, since $X$ is by definition the pullback of the universal family.
+We conclude from the pasting lemma that the left square is also cartesian.